piyushraj27/docker-project/README.md

 # docker-project
-The following project is built to setup JOOMLA (used for publishing web content) under the guidance and mentorship of Mr. Vimal Daga sir.
+The following project is built to setup JOOMLA (used for publishing web content) under the guidance and mentorship of Mr. Vimal Daga sir.  #righteducation